 - A nonrefundable application fee (waived for current USC students, USC staff, and USC alumni - see the FAQ page).

 - Proof that the applicant has earned an undergraduate degree equivalent to a 4-year U.S. bachelor's degree.
 One official transcript from the registrar of each college or university attended must be submitted to USC in an envelope sealed by the issuing institution.
 If all college or postgraduate work has not been completed, transcripts must be sent again when work in progress is completed and the degree is posted.
 Transcripts written in languages other than English must be accompanied by a certified English translation.
 For more information visit http://gradadm.usc.edu/lightboxes/international-students-transcript-requirements/.

 - Degree Verification.
-Applicants who completed degrees at institutions in countries where English is not the primary official language must also submit documents verifying their degrees through the International Education Research Foundation (www.ierf.org/usc).
+Applicants who completed degrees at institutions outside the United States must also submit documents verifying their degrees through the International Education Research Foundation (www.ierf.org/usc).
 Please visit the IERF web site for details about required documents and fees.
 Use the USC link above to receive a USC discount.

 - International applicants must also submit scores from the TOEFL, IELTS or PTE taken no more than 2 years prior to the anticipated first term of enrollment and verification of sufficient financial support.
 International applicants are advised to see the instructions for International Students published in the USC Graduate Admissions Application Booklet http://gradadm.usc.edu/apply/international-students/.

 To ensure adequate time to receive an admission decision, it is important to send completed application materials well in advance of the semester for which the applicant wishes to register.